ZoneMinder/zmeventnotification/README.md

 * Enable Debug logs in zmNinja (Setting->Developer Options->Enable Debug Log)
 * telnet/ssh into your zoneminder server
 * Stop the zmeventnotification doing `sudo zmdc.pl status zmeventnotification.pl`
-* Start a terminalb (lets call it Terminal-Log window to tail logs like so `tail -f /var/log/syslog | grep zmeventnotification`
+* Start a terminal (lets call it Terminal-Log)  to tail logs like so `tail -f /var/log/syslog | grep zmeventnotification`
-* Start zmeventserver manually from command line like so `sudo /usr/bin/zmeventnotification.pl`
+* Start another terminal and start zmeventserver manually from command line like so `sudo /usr/bin/zmeventnotification.pl`
 * Make sure you see logs like this in the logs window like so:
 ```
 Oct 20 10:02:30 homeserver zmeventnotification[27671]: INF [direct APNS disabled]